Roll up, roll up. Is your religion not going in the direction you want? Join ours instead. We’re the true believers, after all.

 Women: can’t have them telling anyone what to think.

-I have no problem with it.
+I have no problem with women doing that.
 Why has the Ordinariate?